-In accordance with the terms of our amended and restated certificate of incorporation and amended and restated bylaws that will become effective upon the completion of this offering, our board of directors will be divided into three staggered classes of directors and each director will be assigned to one of the three classes.
+In accordance with the terms of our restated certificate of incorporation and amended and restated bylaws that will become effective upon the completion of this offering, our board of directors will be divided into three staggered classes of directors and each director will be assigned to one of the three classes.
 At each annual meeting of the stockholders, a class of directors will be elected for a three-year term to succeed the directors of the same class whose terms are then expiring.
 The terms of the directors will expire upon the election and qualification of successor directors at the annual meeting of stockholders to be held during the years 2020 for Class I directors, 2021 for Class II directors and 2022 for Class III directors.

-Our Class I directors will be , and ;

-Our Class II directors will be , and ; and

-Our Class III directors will be , and .
+- Our Class I directors will be Christopher Viehbacher, David Epstein and David Berry; - Our Class II directors will be Grégory Behar, Gary Pisano and Cristina M. Rondinone; and - Our Class III directors will be William D. Baird III, William Hinshaw and Stephen Hoge.

-Our amended and restated certificate of incorporation and amended and restated bylaws that will become effective upon the completion of this offering will provide that the number of directors shall be fixed from time to time by a resolution of the majority of our board of directors.
+Our restated certificate of incorporation and amended and restated bylaws that will become effective upon the completion of this offering will provide that the number of directors shall be fixed from time to time by a resolution of the majority of our board of directors.